 Professional Staff Positions - Currently Hiring!
 Heading link

 New employment opportunities will be posted soon.
 Please visit this page in the future or jobs.uic.edu to learn more!

-If you have any additional questions about the position, our department, UIC, or the Chicago Area, please email email@example.com.
+If you have any additional questions about our positions, our department, UIC, or the Chicago Area, please email firstname.lastname@example.org.